A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Introduction

 \item Exploitation of Communication Interference: Our framework accounts for the fact that communication signals can also be exploited for radar target detection alongside dedicated radar signals, providing a more comprehensive and useful model of ISAC system operation.
 This dual-use approach enhances the radar performance by utilising communication interference as an additional source of information for target detection, which offers new insights into the underlying synergy between radar and communication waveforms and quantifies how their joint optimisation can enhance overall ISAC capabilities.

-\item Comprehensive Complexity Assessment: We provide a thorough computational complexity analysis of our proposed ISAC algorithms, evaluating their scalability and real-time feasibility.
+\item Complexity Evaluation: We provide a thorough computational complexity analysis of our proposed ISAC algorithms, evaluating their scalability and real-time feasibility.
 This analysis is critical for determining practical implementation strategies in dynamic network environments where swift adaptation and efficient resource utilisation are essential.

+\item Benchmark Analysis: We compare the proposed KLD-based strategies against the conventional zero-forcing (ZF) beamforming for the communication subsystem and the identity covariance design for the radar subsystem.
+In addition, we introduce two optimisation frameworks based on the BER and probability of detection to further benchmark our methods.
+These comparisons highlight the performance gains, computational complexity trade-offs, and practical relevance of our KLD-based approach in a range of ISAC scenarios.

-\end{itemize} Our results demonstrate that the proposed KLD-based optimisation techniques significantly outperform ZF beamforming and the radar subsystem’s identity covariance baseline.
-The radar waveform KLD-based optimisation achieves substantial gains in both target detection and communication quality, whereas the communication waveform KLD-based optimisation primarily benefits the communication subsystem, with modest radar performance gains.
+\end{itemize} Our results demonstrate that the proposed KLD-based optimisation techniques significantly outperform ZF beamforming and the radar subsystem's identity covariance baseline, as well as the BER-based and detection-based designs in terms of computational cost.
+The radar waveform KLD-based optimisation achieves substantial gains in both target detection and communication quality, whereas the communication waveform KLD-based optimisation primarily benefits the communication subsystem, yielding modest gains in radar performance.
 Both separate waveform techniques exhibit robust performance across varying SNR levels, with the radar waveform design demonstrating notably stable computational efficiency.
-The integrated waveform optimisation KLD-based for ISAC approach unifies both radar and communication waveforms into a single integrated design, delivering even higher overall performance in terms of sensing and communication signals.
-The numerical results highlight how leveraging communication signals for radar detection significantly enhances overall system performance, especially in scenarios with constrained dedicated radar resources.
-These findings emphasise the practical significance of KLD-based designs for shared-antenna ISAC systems, provide important adaptability and insights for balancing sensing and communication requirements in future wireless networks.
+The integrated waveform optimisation KLD-based for ISAC approach unifies both radar and communication waveforms into a single integrated design, delivering higher overall performance in terms of sensing and communication signals.
+KLD-based formulations also facilitate a structured, scalable, and computationally efficient optimisation framework—unlike complex BER-based and detection-based designs, as evidenced by our numerical results.
+Notably, utilising the communication signals in radar detection significantly enhances overall system performance, especially in scenarios with limited dedicated radar resources.
+These highlight the practical significance of KLD-based waveform design and provide key insights for developing efficient shared deployment ISAC systems that balance sensing and communication requirements.